Help with international payments

 Australia has a 6-digit bank code (on invoices this is often stated as the BSB number).

-BSB (Bank State Branch), and is often stated on the invoice as: AU+ 6 digits.
-The bank code can be entered as just 6 digits in the online bank.
+BSB (Bank State Branch) and is often stated on invoices as: AU+ 6 digits.
+The bank code can be stated as just 6 digits in the internet bank.

 If you’ve been given this on an invoice, enter it into the bank code field after you’ve selected the country for the recipient bank.

-The provisional price is provided by DNB’s currency converter which is updated once every banking day at 09:00.
-Prices are always fluctuating and you will not see the applicable price until the payment has been exchanged and executed.
+Provisional price relates to DNB’s currency calculator which is updated once every banking day at 9:00 a.m.
+The price is fluctuating all the time and you will not see the actual price until the payment is exchanged and executed.

 South Africa has not introduced IBAN.
 You must therefore provide the recipient’s normal bank account number.